Patient information: Acute myeloid leukemia (AML) treatment in adults (Beyond the Basics)

 ●People with favorable risk disease are usually advised to continue with chemotherapy.
 Many of these patients are cured in this way.

-●People with unfavorable risk disease are usually advised to have an allogeneic stem cell transplantation.
+●People with unfavorable risk disease are usually advised to have an allogeneic stem cell transplantation, if possible.

 ●The best treatment for intermediate risk disease is not clear; participation in a clinical trial is recommended, when possible.
 (See 'Clinical trials' below.)

 Additional chemotherapy — Chemotherapy given after remission is called remission consolidation or postremission chemotherapy, and often includes high-dose cytarabine.
-Consolidation chemotherapy is usually given in the hospital monthly over several days.
-Consolidation chemotherapy is given for approximately three to four months.
+Consolidation chemotherapy is usually given in the hospital over several days and repeated every four to six weeks.
+Consolidation chemotherapy is given for approximately four to six months.

 After the treatment, you must have a healthy supply of young blood cells (called stem cells) reintroduced, or transplanted using transfusion.
 The transplanted cells then re-establish the blood cell production process in the bone marrow.
 The new stem cells also generate a new immune system.
 (See "Patient information: Bone marrow transplantation (stem cell transplantation) (Beyond the Basics)".)